facebook/react-native-website/docs/native-components-ios.md

 export default requireNativeComponent('RNTMap');
 ```

-The `requireNativeComponent` function automatically resolves `RNTMap` to `RNTMapManager` and export our native view for use in JavaScript.
+The `requireNativeComponent` function automatically resolves `RNTMap` to `RNTMapManager` and exports our native view for use in JavaScript.

 ```tsx title="MyApp.tsx"
 import MapView from './MapView.tsx';